Which of the following best describes the process of natural sele... | Channels for Pearson+

 1

-Step 1: Understand the concept of natural selection.
-Natural selection is a mechanism of evolution where individuals with traits that provide a survival or reproductive advantage are more likely to pass those traits to the next generation.
-This process leads to changes in the genetic makeup of a population over time.
+Understand the concept of natural selection: Natural selection is a mechanism of evolution where individuals with traits that provide a survival or reproductive advantage are more likely to pass those traits to the next generation.

-Step 2: Analyze the first statement: 'Natural selection eliminates all genetic variation within a population.'
-This is incorrect because natural selection works on existing genetic variation, and some variation is always maintained in populations due to factors like mutation, gene flow, and genetic recombination.
+Eliminate incorrect options: Review each statement and identify misconceptions.
+For example, traits acquired during an organism's lifetime are not passed directly to offspring, as this contradicts the principles of genetics and inheritance.

-Step 3: Analyze the second statement: 'Individuals with advantageous traits are more likely to survive and reproduce, passing those traits to the next generation.'
-This is correct because it aligns with the definition of natural selection.
-Traits that confer an advantage in a specific environment increase in frequency over generations.
+Focus on the role of advantageous traits: Natural selection does not cause individuals to develop new traits in response to environmental changes.
+Instead, individuals with pre-existing advantageous traits are more likely to survive and reproduce.

 Watch next